johnnywycliffe/RaceDotNet/Design Docs/Software.md

 Initiating driver:
 1. Driver picks course.
+2. Course is sent to all drivers in area.
+3. Wait for incoming signals from other drivers
+4. Once signup period is over, setup begins
+5. Line up behind start line
+6. Wait for go and people to start moving in front of you

 Other drivers:
+1. Respond back affimative to initiating driver
+2. Once signup period is over, setup begins
+3. Line up behind start line
+4. Wait for go and people to start moving in front of you

 During event:
-1.
+1. GPS arrow points towards next checkpoint, gives distance.
+2. Records time to reach each checkpoint
+3. check if a lap has been completed, and if so, if final lap is completed.

 On finish:
 1. Send message asking for scoreboard
   1. If no scoreboard received within "reasonable" time/attempts, move to "First to finish"
   2. Otherwise, receive scoreobard and move to "All following drivers"

 First to finish:
 1. Create scoreboard